 - ShotSpotter conceived of by Dr. Robert Showen.

-Cities who did not have a positive experience had poor practices around the following:
+The very few cities that did not have a positive experience had poor practices around the following:

 - Not responding to gunfire alerts when they come into the PD from the ShotSpotter alert and not responding to the location on the map “dot on map”

 - Not including ShotSpotter data as part of an overall gunfire intelligence and crime reduction program

 - Lack of community engagement – Educating residents on the benefits of improved police response and how they can help empower community members to feel safe in their own neighborhoods